Cilia Flores: Sanctions

 Flores has been sanctioned by several countries and is banned from entering neighboring Colombia.
 The Colombian government maintains a list of people banned from entering Colombia or subject to expulsion; as of January 2019, the list had 200 people with a "close relationship and support for the Nicolás Maduro regime".

 Responding to the May 2018 Venezuelan presidential election, Canada sanctioned 14 Venezuelans, including Flores, stating that the "economic, political and humanitarian crisis in Venezuela has continued to worsen as it moves ever closer to full dictatorship".
 The government said the 2018 presidential election was "illegitimate and anti-democratic", and sanctioned Flores, along with 13 other members of the ANC and TSJ.

 On 27 March 2018, Panama sanctioned 55 public officials and 16 businesses that operate in Panama, related to the family of Flores.
 The sanctioned businesses have members of the Malpica-Flores family on their boards of directors.
 The companies, headed by various members of Flores' family and recently created, were sanctioned for allegedly laundering money.

 The US Treasury Department seized a private jet and imposed sanctions on Maduro's inner circle in September 2018; Flores and top Maduro administration officials were sanctioned.
-Maduro responded to his wife's sanctions, saying "You don't mess with Cilia.
-You don’t mess with family.
-Don’t be cowards!
+Maduro responded to his wife's sanctions, saying: "You don't mess with Cilia.
+You don't mess with family.
+Don't be cowards!
 Her only crime [is] being my wife."
 The United States said the sanctions were a response to the "plundering" of Venezuela's resources.

 Personal life

-Flores had her first marriage with Walter Ramón Gavidia.
+Her first marriage was to Walter Ramón Gavidia.
 She is now married to President Nicolás Maduro, whom she replaced as President of the National Assembly in August 2006 when he resigned to become Minister of Foreign Affairs.
 The two had been in a romantic relationship since the 1990s when Flores was Hugo Chávez's lawyer following the 1992 Venezuelan coup d'état attempts and were married in July 2013 months after Maduro became president.

-Her husband Maduro has one son, Nicolás Maduro Guerra, whom he appointed to senior government posts: Chief of the presidency's Special Inspectors Body, head of the National Film School, and a seat in the 2017 Constituent National Assembly, while Flores has an adopted son, Efraín Antonio Campos Flores, who is her nephew (her deceased sister's son).
+Her husband Maduro has one son, Nicolás Maduro Guerra, whom he appointed to senior government posts: Chief of the presidency's Special Inspectors Body, head of the National Film School, and a seat in the 2017 Constituent National Assembly, while Flores has an adopted son, Efraín Antonio Campo Flores, who is her nephew (her deceased sister's son).